Ben McAdoo, Jerry Reese get no guarantee they'll make it to season's end

 “Well, you always have decisions to make, yeah,” he said.
 “I just saw three baseball managers get fired after making the playoffs.
 So you always have those decisions to make.”

-Earlier this month, the Giants felt the need to release a statement as the public pressure on McAdoo grew.
+Earlier this month, the Giants released a statement as the public pressure on McAdoo grew.
 Ownership said it wouldn’t make any decisions until the end of the season.

 A line from the statement read: “It is our responsibility to determine the reasons for our poor performance and at the end of the year, we will evaluate the 2017 season in its entirety and make a determination on how we move forward."